antigenomics/vdjmatch/README.md

 ### Installation

-VDJdb is distributed as a JAR executable (see [releases section](https://github.com/antigenomics/vdjdb/releases)), the software is cross-platform and requires [JRE 1.8](http://www.oracle.com/technetwork/java/javase/downloads/jre8-downloads-2133155.html) to run.
+VDJdb is distributed as an executable JAR that can be downloaded from the [releases section](https://github.com/antigenomics/vdjdb/releases), the software is cross-platform and requires [JRE 1.8](http://www.oracle.com/technetwork/java/javase/downloads/jre8-downloads-2133155.html) to run.
 Running executable jar is quite straightforward, just use ``java -jar vdjdb.jar`` command as described below.

 To compile VDJdb-standalone from source:
 * Install VDJtools of appropriate version (see ``build.gradle`` in repository root folder) using Maven (``mvn clean install`` from VDJtools repository root folder).